Tourist Visa in Thailand

 Thai Family/Spouse

-If you intend to stay in Thailand due to marriage to a Thai national, or Thai children, then you should start with the single or multiple entry Non Immigrant O type Visa from your Thai Embassy.
+If you intend to stay in Thailand due to marriage to a Thai national, or Thai children, then you should start with the single or multiple entry Non-Immigrant O type Visa from your Thai Embassy.
 Annual extensions of your permission of stay granted on entry are available at local Immigration offices.

 Business

-Whether you intend to work for an employer or starting a business, the Non-Immigrant B Visas are for foreign nationals interested in working, starting a business or investing in Thailand.
+Whether you intend to work for an employer or start a business, the Non-Immigrant B Visas are for foreign nationals interested in working, starting a business or investing in Thailand.
 Annual extensions of your permission of stay granted on entry are available at local Immigration offices.
 Work permits are also required to work legally in Thailand.

 Retirement